fourchain40/fitness_project/README.md

 ./gradlew run

 When prompted to log in, use one of the accounts already present in the database.
-Use:
+Use either:
+Member:

 Email: alice@example.com

 Password: pass123

+Trainer:

+Email: tina@example.com

+Password: tinapass

+Admin:

+Email: admin1@example.com

+Password: adminpass